Attention new users:

 Photographers, you might want to get the break down of Adobe Lightroom versus just emailing with Client #3.
 Designers, you’ll get to see how much InDesign versus Photoshop it actually took with Project A. Programmers, know down to the minute which gigs you used Sublime Text, VSCode, or XCode for.
 It’s all up to you, and now you finally have an instant way to get all your time data.

 How do I export my stats?

-Buying this upgrade enables downloading .csv data reports for every chart included in the app (a total of 11 pie and bar charts), so you can go back to your logs at any time.
-[The Stats Plus upgrade also includes 1.) a view for app usage statistics across the past 30 days, 2.) a comparison of this week versus last week hour by hour a comparison of the current and previous week hour by hour, 3.) a much bigger display window to view app stats in.]
+You can download .csv data reports for every chart included in the app (a total of 11 pie and bar charts), so you can go back to your logs at any time.
+Stats views include 1.) a view for app usage statistics across the past 30 days, 2.) a comparison of this week versus last week hour by hour a comparison of the current and previous week hour by hour, 3.) a much bigger display window to view app stats in.

 Click your CurrentKey menubar icon